Benl0/the-editors-dungeon/content/200 REFERENCE/240 SPELLS/Transmutation/Zephyr Strike.md

 ## Description:
 You move like the wind.
-Until the spell ends, your movement doesn't provoke opportunity attacks.\nOnce before the spell ends, you can give yourself advantage on one weapon attack roll on your turn.
+Until the spell ends, your movement doesn't provoke opportunity attacks.

+Once before the spell ends, you can give yourself advantage on one weapon attack roll on your turn.
 That attack deals an extra 1d8 force damage on a hit.
 Whether you hit or miss, your walking speed increases by 30 feet until the end of that turn.